SpoddyCoder/SpoddyCoiner/README.md

 * `=SPODDYCOINER_CONVERT( "ADA", 12, "GBP" )` - convert 12 ADA to GBP currency
 * `=SPODDYCOINER_CONVERT( "USD", 100, A1 )` - convert $100 to the coin/currency in cell A1

+NB: the functions only take a single cell range at present (eg A1).
+The next major release will allow full ranges as input (eg: A1:6, A1:F1 etc.)

 ### Coin Attributes